Crow's Feet Treatments

 The following external resources provide independent clinical and regulatory information.

-- Caring for your skin— BAD
+- Ageing and the skin— BAD

 This content is for informational purposes only and does not constitute medical advice.
 Individual suitability for any treatment is assessed during a consultation.
 Always seek the guidance of a qualified medical professional with any questions regarding a medical condition or treatment.

-- CQC registered clinic — regulated and inspected
+- CQC registered clinic — registered and regulated

-- Doctor-led clinical oversight by Dr Selena Langdon (GMC 6159259)
+- Clinical oversight and prescribing by Dr Selena Langdon (GMC 6159259)

 - Complaints process and patient rights

-Page last reviewed: March 2026
+Page last reviewed: 2026-03-01

 Request a Clinical Assessment